KiranJPatel/Plutocrat/README.md

 As of now Binance API integration is completed.

-Feature Wishlist:
+**Feature Wishlist:** [You are most welcome to contribute!]
 1. Enhanced Order and Risk Management
-2. Custom strategy support
-3. Automated notification through Telegram and gmail
+2. Automated notification through Telegram and gmail